typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Office Hours

 We will have limited availability outside of our class time, and won’t keep scheduled “office hours.”
 Students should not expect us to immediately solve specific design or technical problems, or be blocked by this.
-Their first resource should be themselves, then <a :href=pkg.homepage>this course site</a> and its materials, and then each other.
+Their first resource should be themselves, then <a :href="pkg.homepage">this course site</a> and its materials, and then each other.

-If there are still <nobr>questions—</nobr>particularly logistical or content <nobr>ones—</nobr>students can message us on <a :href=course.channel.slack>Slack</a>, and we will respond when we can.
+If there are still <nobr>questions—</nobr>particularly logistical or content <nobr>ones—</nobr>students can message us on <a :href="course.channel.slack">Slack</a>, and we will respond when we can.
 But this should never be a bottleneck; all of this works better when not done at the last minute.

 ### Additional Technical Help